taming-the-state-in-react/taming-the-state-in-react/manuscript/react/local-state.md

 You might wonder how to persist the local state?
 The question applies for local state management, but in the following also for sophisticated state management.

-Obviously you would need a backend with a database to store the state.
+You would need a backend with a database to store the state.
 Extracting the state from your application is called **dehydrating state**.
 Now, every time your application bootstraps, you would retrieve the state from the backend that keeps it in a database.
 Once the state arrives asynchronously in your request, you would **rehydrate state** into your application.

 While the dehydration of the state could happen any time your application is running, the rehydration would take place when your components mount.
 The best place to do it would be the `componentDidMount()` lifecycle method.
 Take for example the `ArchiveableList` component.
 It could retrieve all the already archived ids of items in the when mounting and rehydrating it to the local state.